utkarsh-srivastava01/Flipkar-analysis-and-machine-learning-project/README.md

 ## 🤖 Machine Learning Model Performance

-An **XGBoost Classifier** was chosen for this project due to its robust performance on structured, imbalanced data.
+An **XGBoost Classifier** and **logistic regression ** was chosen for this project due to its robust performance on structured, imbalanced data.
 The problem was treated as a multi-class classification task (predicting CSAT scores 1 through 5).

 | Metric | Model Performance | Interpretation |
 | :--- | :--- | :--- |